-How are you supposed to choose between the growing number of companies offering genetic testing that can aid in weight loss?
-Which ones will really give you the information and actionable insight you need to create a healthier version of yourself?
+But how are you supposed to know which of the ever-growing number of DNA tests for weight loss is the right one for you?
+Which one will give you accurate information and actionable insights to help you create a healthier version of yourself?

 Short on time?
 Here are our top picks for DNA tests for weight loss:

-- Click here to see 5 additional DNA tests for weight loss
+- Click here to see 7 other top DNA tests for weight loss

 - Check out our comparison table